Nekit369/C-Project/README.md

-# Nikita's Text Analyzer & SDL Bouncing Ball Projects
+# Nikita's Text Analyzer & SDL Game Projects

 Welcome to my collection of simple but effective C++ projects focused on file processing and basic graphical animation.